PROJECT RESILIENCE 2040 — PACIFIC LABORATORY

 Submarine cable hub carrying 60% of global internet traffic — natural data center location

-Existing $100B+ tourism economy provides immediate revenue base for transformation
+Existing $20B+ annual tourism economy provides immediate revenue base for transformation

 U.S. state status provides full constitutional protections and federal funding access